 A Remote Visit to the Guna Yala and the Yandup Island Lodge

-I am lazing in our cabana’s hammocks on a tiny island off the coast of Panama, mesmerized by a sky that shifts from neon pink to deep violet as the sun sets into the Caribbean sea.
+I am lazing in our cabana’s hammocks on a tiny island off the coast of Panama, hypnotized by neon pink skies shifting to deep violet as the sun sets over the Caribbean Sea.
 The long, trumpeting noise of a conch shell brings me out of my daze, alerting me that it’s time for dinner.

 Life at the Yandup Island Lodge is simple.
 My day revolves around three things: eating, tours, and relaxing.
 Mornings involve beach tours to one of the small, neighboring islands in the San Blas archipelago, a group of 378 tropical islands strung along the Caribbean coast of the northeastern part of the country.
 The majority of them—like the one we visit—are deserted, cradled by clear turquoise waters and studded with palm trees and white sand.
 We grab our snorkel gear and swim offshore to explore coral reefs teeming with colorful sea creatures, chubby orange starfish, and giant clams.
 We return to the beach and dry off by the heat of the sun until it is time to return to the lodge for a simple and satisfying vegetarian meal of soup, beans and rice, and veggies, followed by freshly sliced mango for dessert (meat-eaters are also served seafood).